 Is an IOP Right for Me?

-An intensive outpatient program is such a beneficial way to stay engaged in treatment while honing your recovery skills, but it’s important to make sure it’s the right type of program for you.
-It’s most effective if you meet certain criteria:
+An intensive outpatient program is such a beneficial way to stay engaged in treatment while honing your recovery skills, but it is important to make sure this level of care is right for you.
+IOP programs are most effective if you meet certain criteria: